 People often wonder what we are eating when they see us eating this delicious treat.
 It is a South African cured meat made from a cut of beef called “beef silverside”.
 Traditional Spices are mixed with the beef silverside consisting of salt, pepper, coarsely ground coriander, and red wine vinegar.

 The meat is air-dried for five days when it is ready to be eaten.

-Biltong is a simple, but wonderful food.
-Basically, it’s dried beef, flavoured with salt, herbs and spices.
+It is a simple, but excellent food, dried beef, flavoured with salt, herbs and spices.

-Biltong has an interesting past and was born out of necessity to survive.
-When Dutch settlers arrived in South Africa the hot climate made it essential to find a way to store meat without it spoiling.
+When the Dutch, French Huguenots and German settlers arrived in South Africa in the 17th, the hot climate made it essential for them to find a way to store meat without it spoiling.

 They took the idea from the Khoikhoi and expanded on it by adding salt, vinegar, cloves, coriander and pepper.

 These spices were abundant in the Cape Colony at this time as the Cape of Good Hope was the halfway point for The Dutch East India Company travelling from The Netherlands to India.
 Ships would stop at Cape Town to stock up on foods, and this included preserved meat to last them on their long voyages.

 As more people came to Cape Town, there was a need for people to move north into the space of the open country.

 This journey became known as the “Great Trek“.

 The Voortrekkers prepared for these long trips by making biltong and hanging it out to dry.
 This made it perfect to be stored while they were travelling for long periods at a time.
 They saved the biltong in wooden barrels on their Ox Wagons.